VectorSpaceLab/Video-XL/Video-XL-Pro/README.md

 ✨ **Highlights**:

 (i) Comprehensive long video understanding.
-Video-XL 7B achieves the **leading performance among 7B models** on MLVU, VideoMME, VNBench and LongVideoBench.
+Video-XL-Pro 3B achieves the **leading performance among 3B models** on MLVU, VideoMME, VNBench and LongVideoBench.

 (ii) Efficient Long visual context processing.
-Video-XL can process **2048 frames on an 80G GPU and achieves nearly 95% accuracy** on Needle-in-a-haystack evaluation.
+Video-XL-Pro can process **10000 frames on an 80G GPU and achieves nearly 98% accuracy** on Needle-in-a-haystack evaluation.

-(iii) Video-XL shows strong ability in some real-world scenarios, like **movie summarization, surveillance anomaly detection and Ad placement identification**.

 ## News

-- [2025/3/17] 🔥 Video-XL-3B weight is released, which can process max 10000 frames.
+- [2025/3/17] 🔥 Video-XL-Pro-3B weight is released, which can process max 10000 frames.
-- [2025/3/16] 🔥 Video-XL is released,  including model, training and evaluation code.
+- [2025/3/16] 🔥 Video-XL-Pro is released,  including model, training and evaluation code.

 ## Model weights
-Please download our pre-trained and finetuned model weights from the [link](https://huggingface.co/sy1998/Video_XL/tree/main)
+Please download our pre-trained and finetuned model weights from the [link](https://huggingface.co/lxr2003/Video-XL-Pro-3B)

 ## Installation
 ```bash